 Earth embankment dams across the watershed have been identified for rehabilitation or upgrades that may include repairs to washouts, removal of vegetation undermining their strength, and height increases.
 Kingston Mills Earth Dam will undergo a rehabilitation to ensure its reliability, functionality and to optimize its water management capacity.
 This project will also focus on public safety enhancements.

 Kingston Mills Arch Dam Masonry Rehabilitation | City of Kingston

-Kingston Mills Arch Dam has undergone masonry rehabilitation and its Weir will undergo repointing of the masonry walls to improve its water management capacity.
-This work will increase the longevity of this historic masonry.
+In spring 2016, masonry rehabilitation of the Kingston Mills Arch Dam and its Weir was completed to improve overall water management capacity.
+This work has increased the longevity of this historic masonry.

 Kingston Mills is the first lockstation at the southern end of the Rideau Canal and connects the waterway to Lake Ontario.
-This project will involve the replacement of the current bridge superstructure and its abutments in order to ensure the continued safe use of the structure.
+In 2016-17, the fixed bridge and its abutments were replaced in order to ensure its continued structural integrity.

 Throughout the history of the Rideau Canal, many bridges over the canal along Kingston Mills Road have been constructed and replaced.
-The current steel swing bridge was built in 1988.
-This rehabilitation project will include structural steel repairs, sandblasting and repainting of the bridge structure and repaving.
+In 2016-17, the swing bridge underwent rehabilitation including structural steel repairs, sandblasting, and repainting of the bridge structure.

 Lock Masonry Repairs (Various) | Various locations from Ottawa and Kingston